Skip to main content

 (7) Password = student number

-You can keep a digital book two weeks before it needs to be renewed.
+You have room on your virtual shelf to check out 3 books, and you can put 5 books on hold.
+The longest a book can be checked out is two weeks before it needs to be returned or renewed.
 Digital books that have not been renewed will be returned automatically.

 Here is the link...

 This week's reading strategy is called Question and Critique.
 This strategy can work with both fiction and nonfiction.